DFE-Digital/publish-teacher-training-2022/README.md

 ```

 ### Troubleshooting
-What to do if you come across the following errors after running the server.

-1. `Webpacker::Manifest::MissingEntryError`
-Run `bundle exec rake assets:precompile`
+If after running the server, you come across a `Webpacker::Manifest::MissingEntryError` run `bundle exec rake assets:precompile`.

-2. `Rack::OAuth2::Client::Error`
-Check your `config/settings/development.local.yml` for typos!

 ## Docker